Skip to content

 If you have any questions, please contact Human Resources at x1107 or x1108.

-View the Winter edition of the Online Learning Newsletter.
-This edition includes information about our training programs, a great article on creating active virtual learning communities in asynchronous courses and ideas to try, and an Accessibility, Usability, and New ADA Ruling training.
-We want to recognize our badge earners from the Winter on page 3 and there is a page on some events around the Lehigh Valley this month.
-If you have any questions about anything in this edition contact us at Onlinelearning@lccc.edu.
+View the 2025 spring edition of the Online Learning Newsletter.
+This edition includes information about our training programs, current news, and a great article on participation approaches in online discussions.
+The training spotlight comes from ITC, and there are a lot of updates for Canvas as well as a how-to section in this edition of the newsletter.
+We want to recognize our badge earners from the spring on page 4, and there is a page on some events around the Lehigh Valley this season.
+If you have questions about anything in this edition contact us at Onlinelearning@lccc.edu.

 Online Learning Courses Available